kudige/games/homecam/README.md

 ```

 The API will be available at http://localhost:8000.
+Existing camera configurations in `camera_config.json` are automatically
+resumed and begin recording when the server starts.

 To run on a different port, provide the `--port` option.
 For example, to listen on port
 `9000`: